mlabuda2/nf-tower-docs/docs/functionality_matrix/functionality_matrix.md

 Each Tower version makes use of `nf-launcher` to determine the Nextflow version used as its baseline.
 This Nextflow version can be overridden with the `NXF_VER` environment variable in your `nextflow.conf` file, but note that Tower may not work reliably with Nextflow versions other than the baseline version.

+We officially support the two latest major releases (22.3.x, 22.4.x, etc) of Tower at any given time.

 nf-launcher versions prefixed with j17 refer to Java version 17; j11 refers to Java 11.
+As of Tower 22.4, Java 17 is recommended.

 | Tower version | nf-launcher version | Nextflow version |
 |-----|-----|-----|